Updated July 28, 2023

 Output:

-Code Interpretation: Here is our class java_trim; we have simply created the main class with a string variable name line, with String with whitespaces at the beginning and the end.
-Then we have printed the string as it is and then passed the trim method, and provided the output.
+Code Interpretation: Here is our class java_trim; we have created the main class with a string variable name line, with a String with whitespaces at the beginning and the end.
+Then, we printed the string as it is, passed the trim method, and provided the output.
 The output is as expected, without any whitespaces.
 The above code will print two lines on proper compilation and execution, first with whitespaces and another without.
-Refer to the below attached screenshot for output.
+Refer to the attached screenshot for output.

-As you can see, there are whitespaces at the beginning of the string, and for the second line, they are being omitted.
-Next, we’ll demonstrate another example with the trim() Function in java, and now we will track the difference between the length of the string.
+As you can see, there are whitespaces at the beginning of the string, and for the second line, they are omitted.
+Next, we’ll demonstrate another example with the trim() Function in Java, and we will now track the difference between the lengths of the string.

 Example #2